Runaway Love (En Vogue song)

-"Runaway Love" is a song by American R&B/pop group En Vogue, released in September 1993 as the first single from their extended play (EP) Runaway Love.
-After the huge success of their album Funky Divas, the single was released.
-The song was written and produced by Thomas McElroy and Denzil Foster.
-Group members, Cindy Herron and Terry Ellis share lead vocals, Dawn Robinson leads on the bridge, and spoken intro is by Maxine Jones.
+"Runaway Love" is a song by American R&B/pop group En Vogue, released in September 1993 by EastWest America Records as the first single from the group's extended play (EP) Runaway Love.
+After the huge success of their second album, Funky Divas (1992), the single was released.
+It was written and produced by Thomas McElroy and Denzil Foster.
+Group members Cindy Herron and Terry Ellis share lead vocals, Dawn Robinson leads on the bridge, and spoken intro is by Maxine Jones.
 Elroy and Foster contributed vocals and spoken rap, their known as the alias FMob group.
+In the US, the song reached numbers 51 and 43 on the Billboard Hot 100 and Cash Box Top 100.